kwtsangg/alphazeropy/README.md

 1. [junxiaosong AlphaZero_Gomoku github](https://github.com/junxiaosong/AlphaZero_Gomoku/)
 1. [Bayesian Optimization in AlphaGo](https://arxiv.org/abs/1812.06855)

+## Features
+1. python2 and python3 compatible code
+1. possible to train the AI using tpu on colab
+1. many board games on the same infra-structure
+1. simple pygame gui inferface

 ## Major dependencies
 1. tensorflow
 1. pygame

-You may install it by pip.
+For beginner, you may install it by pip.

 ```bash
 pip install tensorflow pygame
 ```

+If you want to build the tensorflow from source, feel free to visit my [note](https://medium.com/%E9%96%92%E4%BA%BA%E6%97%A5%E8%A8%98/build-tensorflow-2-0-from-source-with-gpu-and-tensorrt-supports-on-ubuntu-18-04-ce6e2edc31c) on medium.

 ## I just want to play
 I am rebuilding the AI.
+Wait please.

 ## I want to train a model
 1. Create a brain by 'make brain'